Ilja's Story

 Have there been any other careers, roles or industries you’ve worked in along the way, including any detours, pivots or unexpected chapters in your career journey?

 I’ve started and run over a dozen businesses across industries including education, catering (including a cookery school and restaurants), and consultancy.
-What might look like multiple pivots was actually a process of learning, not just how to build businesses, but how to build them in a way that works with my brain, not against it.
+What might look like multiple pivots was actually a repeated pattern, recognising when something wasn’t working, making a decision, and moving towards something else, often without having the full picture.

 Looking back across your career so far, what prompted some of those changes in direction?

-Most of my pivots came from a quiet but persistent realisation: "this works on paper, but it doesn’t work for me".
+Most of my changes came from a quiet but persistent realisation, “This works on paper, but it doesn’t work for me.”

 Were there particular moments, opportunities or realisations that encouraged you to try something different?